 Compared to placebo, the clinical effectiveness evidence suggested reslizumab may have improved asthma control, as measured by the ACQ in the short term (data were only available up to 16 weeks) and improved HRQoL, as measured by the AQLQ up to 52 weeks.
 The impact of reslizumab on exacerbation rate was equivocal due to lack of significance in a random-effects analysis.
 There were no unexpected safety concerns.
 However, as noted above, there were numerous inconsistencies in the manufacturer’s submission regarding the studies included in the analyses and missing data, making the submission difficult to follow and appraise.
 The asthma control and HRQoL outcomes from the trials 3082 and 3083 were not used by the manufacturer to inform their economic analysis, whilst clinical exacerbation rates in the economic analysis were modelled using individual patient data.

-The comparison of reslizumab against omalizumab in the ITC suffered from several limitations which render that the ITC results are unlikely to be reliable.
+The comparison of reslizumab against omalizumab in the ITC suffered from several limitations, which render that the ITC results are unlikely to be reliable.
 Due to limited availability of studies, an assumption was necessary that effects of omalizumab are comparable in patients irrespective of their blood eosinophil levels, which seems unlikely to be plausible.
 The manufacturer’s process for selecting trials based on their definitions of clinical asthma exacerbations appeared inconsistent, meaning that several omalizumab trials may have been unnecessarily excluded from the analysis.
 There was also lack of clarity around the rationale given for study inclusion; lack of explanation for missing data; and clinical exacerbation rate results were presented only for fixed-effects analysis, when a random-effects analysis should at least have been presented for comparison.

 The manufacturer submission included evidence on the cost-effectiveness of reslizumab compared to BSC and omalizumab for severe asthma.
 The model structure adopted for the economic evaluation was generally appropriate and consistent with the clinical disease pathway.
 The model used transition probabilities according to the transitions observed in the pivotal clinical trials: however the ERG had concerns over the explanation of the derivation of the transition probabilities and the rationale for choosing to use the subgroup of patients with more than two previous exacerbations instead of the subgroups of patients with more than three previous exacerbations.
-Further the ERG questioned whether it is appropriate to calibrate the model to increase the number of exacerbations to a similar level as seen in the year preceding the trial.
+Further, the ERG questioned whether it is appropriate to calibrate the model to increase the number of exacerbations to a similar level as seen in the year preceding the trial.

 The manufacturer submission presented all results at the confidential PAS price for reslizumab.
 The model results suggested that reslizumab had a cost-effectiveness versus BSC of £24,907 per QALY.